 - New Care Delivery Models (Nursing & APRN Models)

 - Planetary & Global Health

-The collaboration between the ANA Innovation Office and Corporate Supporters promotes the ability of nurses to innovate, improve the healthcare experience, and launch a broader vision of health nationally.
+The collaboration between the ANA Innovation Office and Innovation Supporters promotes the ability of nurses to innovate, improve the healthcare experience, and launch a broader vision of health nationally.